 This area includes children with hearing impairment, visual impairment, multi-sensory impairment and physical difficulties.

 The staff are trained in the care of medical and health conditions.
 The building is well equipped with access to a wide range of specialist support and medical professionals.

-More specific interventions and targeted support include: set phonics groups, 1:1 phonics and Literacy intervention; comprehension groups, daily reading groups, SATs booster groups, visual perception groups, movement and motor skills groups, basic skills enrichment groups and emotional health and wellbeing sessions including counselling.
+More specific interventions and targeted support include: set phonics groups, 1:1 phonics and Literacy intervention; comprehension groups, daily reading groups, booster groups, recovery programmes, visual perception groups, movement and motor skills groups, basic skills enrichment groups and emotional health and wellbeing sessions including counselling.

-Staff track pupil progress through Target Tracker, an electronic system and work closely with a consultant who analyses the data and liaises with staff on the report findings.
+Staff track pupil progress during lessons and at key points during the term working closely with the leadership team to analyse outcomes and liaise with external support staff when needed.
 We follow the SEN Code of Practice approach within our Quality First Teaching.
-All childen are given targets and children with SEND have these on their SEN support plans.
+All children are given targets and children with SEND have these on their SEN support plans.
 We revisit all outcomes every term to formally review them, however teachers are continually moving children through them as progress can be within a lesson, a day or a week.